Have you been diagnosed with both TMJ disorder and sleep apnea and are wondering if the TMJ problem is causing or aggravating your sleep apnea?

 When the tongue relaxes too much while someone is asleep, it can fall backwards against the throat, partially or completely blocking the airway.

 This process is not caused by or made worse by TMJ disorder.
-TMJ disorder has nothing to do with the tongue slipping backwards overnight.

-Another cause of obstructive sleep apnea is a big uvula—that thing in the back of the throat that looks like a punching bag.
+Another cause of obstructive sleep apnea is a big uvula — that thing in the back of the throat that looks like a punching bag.

 If the uvula is big enough, the over-relaxed tongue can press it into the back of the airway—obstructing airflow.

-Another cause of obstructive sleep apnea is that of just having a lot of throat tissue.
-During sleep it can collapse and block the airway.
+Another cause of OSA is that of just having a lot of throat or pharyngeal tissue.

 Having a naturally narrow airway is another risk factor for OSA.